OpenLiberty/docs-playbook/README.md

 1. Once all of the changes look correct on the [staging site](https://staging-openlibertyio.mqj6zf7jocq.us-south.codeengine.appdomain.cloud/docs/latest/overview.html), and all of the `staging` branch changes have been merged into the `vNext` branch in the docs and docs-generated repos, create the branches you need for the new release in the docs repo.

    a.
-To confirm that all doc changes have merged from staging to vNext, go to the docs repo in GithUb Desktop and select the `vNext` in the **Current Branch** menu.
+To confirm that all doc changes have merged from staging to vNext, go to the docs repo in GithUb Desktop and select the `staging` in the **Current Branch** menu.
 Click the **Create a Pull Request** button.
 If all changes are merged, you will see "There's nothing to compare".
 If you see any changes, verify and merge them in.

    b.
 In Github Desktop, make sure `vNext` is showing in the **Current Branch** menu. click **Fetch origin** to get any new changes.